colevandersWands/notes/pages/as Code___School.md

+- Something is missing in the world of open computing education.
+Something between online learning platforms (FreeCodeCamp, Khan Academy) and full Learning Management Systems (Canvas, Moodle).
+What's missing is a lean, accessible way to manage anything from a study group to a full coding school using only the tools of the trade.
+No more, no less.
 - ## Overview
   id:: 63ff047d-c39a-46f1-bd34-2cfc4b036743
 	- As more people get interested in learning to code/program/hack/etc, and more of the collaboration moves to remote/distributed teams and schools, we want to give people a ready-made scaffold for setting up their own learning infrastructure.